 Whether it was dodgeball tournaments or dressing up in costumes while working the USO sign-in desk, Creamer was enthusiastic about engaging with the USO from the start – he explained that unless he was working, he came to visit the USO center nearly every day he had been in Kuwait so far.
 Volunteering at the USO center not only gave him a community of fellow volunteers and staff to rely on during a difficult deployment, but also helped him stay connected to his father and other family members back home.

-“When I get off my job I get to come here and unwind a little bit.
+“When I get off my job, I get to come here and unwind a little bit.
 [I] volunteer, which is nice just to kind of give back a little bit, and there’s definitely some perks,” he said.

 Just as with all other USO centers, USO Camp Buehring offers service members free Wi-Fi and phones to call back home, which Creamer began using to video call his father regularly.
-However, free Wi-Fi and programs such as the USO Bob Hope Legacy Reading Program, which is especially popular among deployed service members, were also helpful “perks” that allowed Creamer to stay in touch with his three-year-old son and other family members.
+However, free Wi-Fi and programs such as the USO Bob Hope Legacy Reading Program, which is especially popular among deployed service members, were also helpful “perks” that allowed Creamer to stay in touch with his then-three-year-old son and other family members.

 Through the Bob Hope Legacy Reading Program, service members can record themselves reading a book to their child; the recording and the book are then sent home to that service member’s family, so that, in a way, they can be present for story time back home.
 At many USO centers such as USO Camp Buehring, there is even a private reading room, decorated with creative backgrounds and equipped with plenty of props, which service members can use to help read the stories to their children.